LaMB-Lab/MEG160_on_Macs/MEG160_on_macs.md

 * None that I could find so far.

-### How to easily install [Wine][wine] for running MEG160:
+### How to easily install [Wine][wine] in order to run MEG160 on a Mac:

+- *Note*: These instructions work on Mac OS X 10.8.5, but I haven't tried in any other versions.

-1. Go to [Wineskin][wineskin], and download the latest version of the _Wineskin Winery.app_, unzip the downloaded file and move it to your Applications folder.
+1. Go to [Wineskin's website][wineskin], download the latest version of the _Wineskin Winery.app_, unzip the downloaded file and move it to your Applications folder.

     ![Move the _Wineskin Winery.app_ to your Applications folder.](./images/winery_app_in_applications.png)